 Elevator – Horizontal surfaces that control aircraft pitch and are typically hinged to the stabilizer.

-Feathering – The act of adjusting variable pitch propellers such that the the blades are in line with airflow and overall drag is reduced.
+Feathering – The act of adjusting variable pitch propellers so that the blades are in line with airflow and don’t create air resistance.

 Ferry Flight – A flight intended to return an aircraft to base; deliver a new aircraft from the manufacturer to the purchaser; move an aircraft from one operations base to another; or moving an aircraft for the purpose of maintenance.